richardalamo/biz_dev_public/data_engineering/README.md

 source ~/.bashrc
 ```
 ## Airflow debug (optional)
 - One time, all the DAGs disappeared in the Airflow UI.
-After looking at the nohup.out, there were permission errors in the logs that the scheduler couldn't access.
+After looking at ```nohup.out```, there were permission errors in the logs that the scheduler couldn't access.
 Running this:
 ```bash
 sudo chown -R ubuntu:ubuntu /home/ubuntu/airflow/logs
 ```